MileHacker Logo

 • Traditional Dance: Look for opportunities to observe or participate in traditional Chiapanecan dance classes, often through community centers.

-• Nightly Marimba Music: De park la Marimba hosts nightly live marimba music performances, a wonderful opportunity to experience traditional Chiapanecan music and see locals dancing.
+• Nightly Marimba Music: De park la Marimba hosts nightly live marimba music performances, a fantastic opportunity to experience traditional Chiapanecan music and see locals dancing.

 Cultural Insights